scipopt/soplex/INSTALL.md

 ### Boost support

 Boost (program_options) is required to build the SoPlex binary.
-If Boost is not available, you can still build the SoPlex library.
+However, if Boost is not available, you can still build the SoPlex library.
 You can set the path to your boost installation with `-DBOOSTROOT=...` or by setting the environment variable `BOOSTROOT`.
+By default, only the SoPlex library is built.
+If you wish to compile the SoPlex binary
-- If you are using cmake, use `cmake -DBOOST=off`.
-This will disable compilation and installation of the binary.
+- using cmake, set `cmake -DBOOST=on`.
-- If you are using make, use `make BOOST=false makelibfile`.
-This will build only the SoPlex library without Boost.
+- using make, use `make BOOST=true`.
+If you want to build only the library with make, use `make Boost=false makelibfile`

 ### GMP support